BittyTax/BittyTax/README.md

 ### Accounting Tool
 - BittyTax integration with Excel.
 The command line interface is not for everyone, by integrating with Excel (or OpenOffice) this would greatly improve the user experience.
-- Create a PDF file for the tax summary report which can be attached to your self assessment.
 - Add export function for QuickBooks (QBXML format), to include transactions records with exchange rate data added.
 - Tax rules for other countries